Machine Accidents Caused by Improperly Guarded Equipment Create Additional Remedies for Injured Workers

-According to the United States Department of Labor, approximately 700 workers die each year after coming into contact with industrial machinery.
+According to the United States Department of Labor (USDOL), approximately 700 workers die each year after coming into contact with industrial machinery.
 Over 5,000 workers are seriously injured and suffer amputation from machine accidents.
 In most cases, these types of catastrophic injuries are preventable when the right type of machine guards and safeguards are designed for the equipment.
 Amputations, crushed bones, head injuries, blindness, and severed fingers and toes can easily be prevented when machine guards keep workers from coming into contact with industrial machinery.

 The Occupational Safety and Health Administration (OSHA) recommends that all moving parts of a machine should have safeguards in place.
 Areas where cutting, shaping, boring, or forming of stock are done are dangerous points of operation.
 Flywheels, pulleys, belts, connecting rods, couplings, spindles, chains, cranks, and gears are all parts that can draw a worker into the machinery and cause severe injuries and death.
 Reciprocating, rotating, and transverse moving parts that feed materials through the machine pose significant risks of contact for the worker.

 Different Types of Machine Guards Used for Safeguarding Equipment